Skip to content

 Reducing debts and expenses

 One way to help balance your budget is to look at all your debts and expenses, and explore ways to reduce them.
-Although it can feel overwhelming to face a pile of bills, there are options available if you are having trouble paying them.
+Although it can feel overwhelming to deal with many bills, there are options available if you are having trouble paying them.

-You may find it helpful to ask a trusted family member or friend to help you make any phone calls or fill out any forms, particularly if you are dealing with the side effects of cancer treatment.
-Some organisations may ask you to provide proof of why you are in hardship, such as a letter from your hospital, GP or treatment team.
+You may find it helpful to ask a trusted family member or friend to help make phone calls or fill out forms, particularly if you are dealing with the side effects of cancer treatment.
+Some organisations may ask you to provide proof of why you are in hardship, such as a letter from your hospital, GP or treatment team confirming your diagnosis.

 Council rates